jiashinnn/Tsunami_Analysis_Dashboard_and_Classification_System/README.md

 - Support for 96 countries/regions and 7 tsunami causes

 ### AI Explanation System
-- DeepSeek API integration for intelligent explanations
+- Gemini API integration for intelligent explanations
 - Contextual analysis of input features and model decisions
 - Scientific reasoning based on seismic and tsunami principles
 - Educational explanations suitable for both experts and general users

 ### Web Application Architecture
 - Flask backend with RESTful API endpoints